-Trade Routes doesn't change very many forms from the base game so load-order conflicts with other mods are unlikely, but when they do occur, it is usually more important for the other mod to makes its changes.
+Trade Routes doesn't change very many records from the base game so load-order conflicts with other mods are unlikely, but when they do occur, it is usually more important for the other mod to make its changes.
 This will sometimes break certain features of Trade Routes, but as soon as the incompatibility is reported, a patch can be created to solve it.
 If you use any of Trade Routes' compatibility patch plugins for other mods, they should each be placed immediately after all of the other mods' plugin files, which should in turn be after TradeRoutes.esp.

 For more detailed information about the forms that Trade Routes changes and the consequences of them being overridden by other mods, refer to the MOD COMPATIBILITY DETAILS article.